How did the Versailles Treaty lead to World War Two?

 Versailles hung heavily on the German consciousness immediately.
 Various political parties, especially on the emerging far right desperately campaigned against the terms.
 Furthermore, armed militias, often called the Stahlhelm (Steel Helmets) organized across the country burnished by Great War veterans and armaments.
 These militia helped lead to further undermine the unstable Weimar government, already accused by many on the right of being born on the corpse of the empire.
 A bizarre combination of new political party combined with militias led to emerging Communist and National Socialist conflict.

 Rather than foster long term peace and stability, the Versailles Treaty's main goal of handling Germany instead sparked movements that would lead directly into World War II.
-The National Socialist, or Nazi, party would use widespread anger about Versailles with the economic collapse of the Great Depression to come to power in 1933.
+The National Socialist Party would use widespread anger about Versailles with the economic collapse of the Great Depression to come to power in 1933.
 Six years later the world was again at war, this time far more destructive and incorporating widespread genocide.
 The inability for Wilson's ideals to come to widespread fruition led to further devolving situations in Eastern Europe and Asia also allowed for Soviet and Japanese expansionism.
 Far from preventing another war, in many ways Versailles instead caused another one.

 Related DailyHistory.org Articles